Hunter Henry Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Season Stats

-- Henry's stat line reveals 50 catches for 603 yards and nine touchdowns.
-He averages 35.5 yards per game, and has been targeted 75 times.
+- Henry has caught 50 passes on 75 targets for 603 yards and nine touchdowns, averaging 35.5 yards per game.

-- Henry has been the target of 75 of his team's 535 passing attempts this season, or 14.0% of the target share.
+- So far this season, 14.0% of the 535 passes thrown by his team have gone Henry's way.

 - Henry (17 red zone targets) has been the recipient of 23.3% of his team's 73 red zone pass attempts.